“Prince died.”

 He Knew His Brand and Owned it.

-And what’s more, he OWNED the color purple.20160428_002828000_iOSWho does that?
+And what’s more, he OWNED the color purple.Who does that?
 Whether it was his name, his record label or the unpronounceable symbol for his name, His Royal Badness demonstrated textbook lessons in branding consistency.

 He Knew that Sex Sells.